emrgnt-cmplxty/automata/automata/docs/core/llm/llm_conversation_database_provider.rst

 its subclasses.
 It also allows observing conversation changes and updating the database accordingly.
-The class is closely related to the ``AutomataAgentConversationDatabase`` implementation, which is a specific implementation for Automata agents.
+The class is closely related to the ``AutomataAgentConversationDatabase`` implementation, which is a specific implementation for Automata providers.

 Related Symbols
 ---------------